 Virunga Power employs a unique “grid-as-anchor” approach to rural electrification by combining MW-scale, contracted generation with thousands of new household connections to surrounding communities through grid-connected mini-grids.

 This is not the first time REPP has supported Virunga Power.
-In June 2017 REPP committed US$751,000 in development capital for a pair of run-of-river hydropower plants in Kenya with a combined generating capacity of 10MW.
+In June 2017 REPP committed USD 751,000 in development capital for a pair of run-of-river hydropower plants in Kenya with a combined generating capacity of 10MW.

 * This figure is only expected to be reached post-2023.
-The first plant is expected to come online in 2021 with approximately 5MW generating capacity.
+The first plant is expected to reach financial close in 2021 with approximately 2.4MW generating capacity.

 Contracted date: 13 December 2018